National Express enhances coach routes between Birmingham, Heathrow and Gatwick this Easter

 and on Freeview 262 or Freely 565

-From Thursday 17th April, the UK’s largest scheduled coach operator is introducing faster journeys and an increase in services to provide even more affordable, convenient and reliable transport choices ahead of the Easter getaway.
-Tickets are available now from just £7 one way.

-National Express is increasing the frequency of daily services between Birmingham and Heathrow from 22 to 27 services a day.
-At the same time 18 of its fastest services will become even quicker than rail services, meaning customers can reach the airport in as little as 2 hours 15 minutes.
+National Express has increased the frequency of daily services between Birmingham and Heathrow from 22 to 27 services a day.
+At the same time 18 of its fastest services have become even quicker than rail services, meaning customers can reach the airport in as little as 2 hours 15 minutes.

-Services to London Gatwick will also increase, arriving at the airport within 3 hours 25 minutes - shaving nearly 30 minutes off the current journey times from Birmingham.
+Services to London Gatwick have also increased, arriving at the airport within 3 hours 25 minutes - shaving nearly 30 minutes off the current journey times from Birmingham.

-Bookings for Easter travel on National Express services to Heathrow and Gatwick are currently up 10% compared with the Easter holiday period last year.
+Overall bookings for Easter travel on National Express services to major UK airports has increased by nearly 12% compared to the same period last year, with services to London Gatwick Airport proving particularly popular with an increase of 17%.

 Ed Rickard, Network Director for National Express, said: “We are thrilled to be introducing even faster, better connectivity between Birmingham, Heathrow, and Gatwick, with some coach journeys quicker than rail but at a much lower price.